innopolis-devops/labs/app_python/README.md

 In terms of usage, the single option is possible:

 - If you want to view the application, just open the address `127.0.0.1:1337` in your browser.

+## Unit Tests

+Project contains unit tests which are executed on creation or changes in pull-request related to `app_python` files.
+There is a single unit test which checks that time parser works correctly on different time zones.

+## Continuous Integration (CI)

+Project contains CI workflow which automates the linter check, unit tests and publishing of a new Docker image with the service to the remote repository.

 ## Contribution